xybu/cs590-nfv/experiments/suricata/docs/issues.md

  * April 8, 2016 is an awkward time because Ubuntu 16.04 LTS will be released in two weeks.
 This newer version maintains packages of much newer versions.

+ * It turns out that the "CPU throttling" we observed is a problem with atop.
+ Other programs like htop, top, and my own monitor show that the CPU usage of qemu process is indeed 400%.